Cigerxwîn: Biography

 Cigerxwîn died in Stockholm at the age of 80 or 81.
-His body was returned to Kurdistan and buried at his house in Qamishli.
+His body was returned to Kurdistan and buried at his house in Qamişlo.

 Works

 Cigerxwîn began writing poetry in 1924.
-After the collapse of Sheikh Said's rebellion, he became a member of "Xoybûn" (Independence) party, which was established by the exiled Kurdish intellectuals in Syria.
+After the collapse of the Sheikh Said rebellion, he became a member of the Xoybûn party, which was established by exiled Kurdish intellectuals in Syria.
+He began writing works on Kurdish history.

-Following the Sheikh Said rebellion he started contributing to the Kurdish journal Hawar by publishing poems.
+Following the Sheikh Said rebellion, he started publishing his poems in the Kurdish journal Hawar.
 His poetry expresses the ideas of modern romanticism and realism while maintaining the classical form of traditional Kurdish poetry.
-In his poems, he sharply criticizes the backward feudal and religious establishments which were considered as the main reason for the Kurdish workers' and peasants' miserable living conditions.
+In his poems, he sharply criticizes the backward feudal and religious establishments which he considered the main reason for the Kurdish workers' and peasants' miserable living conditions.
 He also maintained that these backward forces are the main obstacle to ultimate Kurdish freedom and independence.
 In 1961, he created a new Kurdish language department, focused on Northern Kurdish (Kurmanji), at the University of Baghdad.
 During the same period, he was working in the Kurdish section of Radio Baghdad.

-Cigerxwîn (Jigarkhwin) wrote in the Kurmanji dialect and his poetry has had such an enormous influence on the Kurdish people and culture throughout the Kurdistan region in the Middle East, that the time period during his writing is often called the Jigerkhwin-period in Kurdish poetry.
-He took good care of the old heritage from classical Kurdish poets like Jaziri and Ahmad Khani.
+Cigerxwîn wrote in the Kurmanji dialect, and his poetry has had such an enormous influence on the Kurdish people and culture throughout the Kurdistan region in the Middle East, that the time during his writing is often called the "Cigerxwîn period" in Kurdish poetry.
+He took good care of the old heritage of classical Kurdish poets like Jaziri and Ehmedê Xanî.
 His poetry is simple and revolutionary with a strong popular appeal often at the expense of the aesthetic.

-He published eight collections of his poems, a book on Kurdistan's history, a Kurdish language dictionary and a book on Kurdish folklore.
+He published eight collections of his poems, a book on Kurdistan's history, a Kurdish dictionary, and a book on Kurdish folklore.